01 of 10

 - Gradually increase the amount of time they spend outside and the amount of sunlight they receive until you see that they are growing strong and appear ready to go out on their own.

-- Water your seedlings well before and after transplanting and try not to transplant during the hottest, sunniest part of the day.
+- Water your seedlings well before and after transplanting.
+Try not to transplant during the hottest, sunniest part of the day.